irfanizzath/LinkedinM3rfan/README.md

 # LinkedinM3rfan
+Hi!!
+My name is Mohamed Irfan.
-This repository consists of code for my posts on Linkedin.
+This GitHub repository contains the code related to my posts on LinkedIn.
-Happy to have you here!! :)
+I'm delighted to welcome you here!

-Regards,
-Mohaned Irfan